v4nn4/v4nn4.github.io/_posts/2023-10-13-tinkering-with-tesseract.md

 ?    ^ ^    +
 ```

-We can see that some errors are made when characters differ only by a single stroke, like with ե and է or with ր and ը.
-The translation is obviously very far from the translated ground truth.
+We can observe that errors occur when characters differ by just a single stroke, such as with ե and է or with ր and ը.
+The translation is notably far from the translated ground truth.

-One thing I realized also is that serifs on է and ր can vary depending on the font.
-Courier New (serif) has no lower stroke on է, but has lower strokes on ր.
-The newspaper font has strong lower strokes on ր, such that ր and ը are hard to tell apart.
-The fonts used to train Tesseract seem to be equally weighted between serif and sans serif fonts.
-Training on a single font matching closely the one from the newspaper could yield better result.
+One realization that I had is that the serifs on է and ր can vary depending on the font.
+For instance, Courier New (a serif font) lacks a lower stroke on է but features lower strokes on ր.
+In contrast, a newspaper font possesses prominent lower strokes on ր, making it challenging to distinguish between ր and ը.
+The fonts used to train Tesseract appear to have a balanced representation of serif and sans-serif fonts.
+Training on a single font closely matching that of the newspaper could potentially yield better results.

-I tried to train Tesseract on the font [Mk_Parz_U-Italic](https://fonter.am/en/fonts/mk-parz-unicode), which resembles the one from the newspaper.
-I used `text2image` to generate training examples (images and ground truth) from a Wikipedia article written in Armenian, but eventually ran into trouble with `tesstrain`.
-Might train again in the future.
+I made an attempt to train Tesseract on the font [Mk_Parz_U-Italic](https://fonter.am/en/fonts/mk-parz-unicode), which resembles the one used in newspapers.
+I used `text2image` to generate training examples (images and ground truth) from a Wikipedia article written in Armenian.
+However, I eventually encountered issues with `tesstrain`.
+I might consider retraining in the future.